 Futures are objects that act as placeholders for values which are unknown at the time they are created.
 Their main use is to allow a coroutine to suspend, waiting until a message or value becomes available without having to exit the coroutine, and without blocking the rest of the coroutines/tasks in its process.

-Futures can be returned when invoking remote methods (see Proxy).
-This allows the caller to continue doing work and wait for the value at the caller’s convenience, or wait for the method to complete.
+Futures can be returned by the runtime when invoking remote methods (see Proxies).
+This allows the caller to continue doing work and wait for the return value at the caller’s convenience, or wait for the method to complete.

 Return the value of the future, or list of values if created with

 senders > 1.
 The call will block if the value(s) has not yet been received.
-This can only be used by the chare that created the future.
+This can only be called from a coroutine, by the chare that created the future.